Article I: Name

 Section 1.
 Standing Committees: The Board shall have the following standing committees:

 Section 3.
-Committee Reports: All committees shall make a progress report to the Library Board at each of its regular meetings.
+Committee Reports: All committees may make progress reports to the Library Board at each of its regular meetings.

 Section 4.
 Committee Powers: All committees shall only have advisory powers unless, by action of the Board, a committee is granted specific powers to act.